Skip to main content

 “Send Contract” → 0 days after previous step complete.

-“Contract Follow-Up” → 3 days after previous step complete.
+“Contract Follow-Up” → 3 days after previous step complete at 9:00 AM.

 Summary Table